Exploring Tokyo and Its Concept of Omotenashi

 Karaoke

-As I bid farewell to the bustling streets of Tokyo, I carry with me a newfound appreciation for Japan’s rich tapestry of traditions, values, and cultural norms.
+As I bid farewell to the bustling streets of Tokyo, I carry with me a newfound appreciation for Japan’s rich tapestry of traditions, values, and cultural norms that’s woven into the business landscape and hearts of the Japanese people.

 Beyond the Pacific